-Most hard surfaces when exposed to the sun will become hot and uncomfortable for dogs but certain hard surfaces that a dog may sit, walk or stand on will be far more hot than others with sun exposure and cause injury to a dog’s paws pads and their health.
+Most hard surfaces when exposed to the sun will become hot and uncomfortable for dogs.
+Certain hard surfaces that a dog may sit, walk or stand on will be far more hot than others with sun exposure and can cause injury to a dog’s paws pads and their health.

-Things that affected the how hot a hard surface got was of course proximity to shade, water, and vegetation.
-When vegetation is near the hard surface or of course, shade the temperature dropped considerably.
+Things that affected how hot a hard surface got was of course proximity to shade, water, and vegetation.
+When vegetation is near the hard surface or, of course shade, the temperature dropped considerably.

 The testers I consulted did not test artificial grass but I have found that artificial grass is very hot and not only that as it gets hotter it also seems to produce an off gassing as well that simply cannot be healthy for any pup.

 If you are in the summer heat consider these surfaces and the best time to be in the heat to help your pup on a warm day.

 How to Protect Dog’s Feet From Pavement Heat and Heat From Other Hard Surfaces

 Now that we know that hard surfaces can become hot very quickly and be dangerous to dogs lets learn the best ways for testing and protecting our dogs in the summer months.

 First, test the surface for your dog first.
 You can test the surface by placing the back of your hand on the hard surface for at least 30 seconds.
 The back of your hand is preferable to the palm of your hand since the back of your hand is more sensitive.